davidnegrazis/BasicCartSystem/README.md

 ```
 http://localhost:3000/api/v1/carts/1/complete
 ```
 which gives a success response.
+Our cart is now completed (`completed == true`), and product inventories go down accordingly.
 When the other person tries completing their cart with the same request (but using `id` 2), they get
 ```js
 {
     "status": "ERROR",